EU warns of winter famine in Afghanistan

 "I don't think there's going to be huge migration to Europe, unless there's a civil war," Borrell said.

-The EU's top diplomat said Europe must try to deliver aid to Afghans who risked starvation first and foremost for moral reasons.
+The EU's top diplomat said Europe must try to deliver aid to Afghans who risked starvation for moral rather than tactical reasons.

 And he urged EU states to be welcoming to refugees.